G

 A tracker can tell you your share of voice is near zero.
 It cannot tell you the reason is that the AI never managed to read your page.
 That is the most common cause of a flat line, and it is invisible in every citation report.

 The mechanism is the same across engines.
 AI answers are built from web content the engine can actually fetch and parse.
-Google states that its AI features surface links from the web and that standard SEO best practices apply, with no special requirements to appear, and the other engines depend on their own crawlers reaching your pages.
+Google states that its AI features surface links from the web with no special requirements to appear, and the other engines depend on their own crawlers reaching your pages.
 If GPTBot, ClaudeBot, PerplexityBot, or Googlebot cannot get a clean copy of the page, you are not low in the rankings, you are absent from the source pool entirely.

 Two failures cause most of it, and neither shows up in a rank tracker.
 The first is rendering: if your content only appears after JavaScript the crawler does not execute, the bot indexes an empty shell.
 The second is access: a firewall or bot-management rule that quietly returns a 403 or a challenge to non-browser traffic, so every human sees the page and every AI crawler is turned away.
-In our testing, this reachability gap explains more zero-visibility cases than weak content does, and no amount of tracking or rewriting fixes a page the crawler never sees.
+In the scans we run, reachability is the most common cause of a flat zero, and no amount of tracking or rewriting fixes a page the crawler never sees.

-So before you read too much into a low score, confirm the AI can reach the page. geotoolbox's AI search scan checks whether the major AI crawlers can fetch and render your pages, which is the one input a rank tracker assumes and never verifies.
+So before you read too much into a low score, confirm the AI can reach the page. geotoolbox's free Agent Readiness scan checks whether AI crawlers can fetch and render your pages, which is the one input a rank tracker assumes and never verifies.

 AI Rank Tracker vs Traditional Rank Tracker